Possibility results for graph clustering: A novel consistency axiom: Axiomatic Approach to Graph Clustering

 Instead, we suggest a more natural approach when the focus is on the graph $G=(V,E)$: we allow arbitrary positive distances on edges while keeping $d(u,v)=0$ whenever $(u,v) \not\in E$.
-In clustering problems, we are normally interested in minimising the edge cut \citep{schaeffer:2007}, and hence the absence of an edge is significant.
-In fact, the underlying hypothesis in network analysis, where clustering is a very well established technique, is that the structure of the network (mathematically a graph, typically very sparse) carries information.
+In clustering problems, we are normally interested in minimising the edge cut \cite{schaeffer:2007}, and hence the absence of an edge is significant.
+In fact, the underlying hypothesis in graph clustering is that the structure of the graph, or network, carries information.
 For this reason, we fix a graph $G$ and restrict to distances supported on (the edges of) $G$, and define distances, and clustering algorithms, accordingly.

 \begin{definition} A \emph{pseudo-distance on a graph} $G=(V,E)$ is a pseudo-distance $d$ on the vertex set $V$ that is supported on the edge set, that is, $d(v,w)\neq0$ if and only if $(v,w)\in E$.
 (Equivalently, a positive weight function on undirected edges.) \end{definition} Note that, for this definition to make sense, $G$ must be loopless and undirected (we will assume this from now on).
 Given a graph $G=(V,E)$, we define a \emph{graph clustering algorithm} as any function